Darxo/Hardened/README.md

 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The Retreat tooltip during combat now also lists the Melee Defense bonus your characters receive during Auto-Retreat
 - **Angry** characters are no longer dismissable
+- Add sound effect when unlocking a perk

 ## Quality of Life